 How the fabric is made

 In dressmaking, the weaving process may excuse a low thread count – like in the case of an oxford weave fabric used to make shirts – the open weave with tiny holes in this fabric make it all the more attractive and some ask for this.
 But some may prefer a pinpoint oxford fabric because it has a higher thread count and lighter finer weave than the Oxford fabric.
 More on shirt fabrics here.

-The best check for quality of fabric ultimately is whether it is smooth fine and has a natural luster ( You may contrarily want a textured fabric – in which case check out this post on the 30 best fabric with texture).
+The best check for the quality of fabric ultimately is whether it is smooth, fine and has a natural luster (You may contrarily want a textured fabric – in which case check out this post on the Names of textured fabric).
 If the fabric feels smooth and fine and the high thread count goes with it you can feel confident about the fabric.

-But when everything is equal thread count is used as a measure.
+But when everything is equal, thread count is used as a measure.
 Then higher thread count is considered to be better.
-When momme weight and thread count is high you have a good quality silk.
-A thread count of 300-350 is considered good quality though you will find superior luxurious 750 thread count silk fabrics

 Interesting reading: These people really counted the thread count of an inch of a pillowcase and found it to be true here